Democratic U.S. lawmakers sue Trump over foreign state payments to businesses

 The Constitution's "foreign emoluments" clause bars U.S. officeholders from accepting payments and various other gifts from foreign governments without congressional approval.

-The lawmakers are seeking a judicial order to require Trump to seek Congress' assent before he accepts such payments.

 "The president’s failure to tell us about these emoluments, to disclose the payments and benefits that he is receiving, mean that we cannot do our job.
-We cannot consent to what we don’t know," said Richard Blumenthal, the lead senator on the lawsuit, in a conference call on Tuesday.
+We cannot consent to what we don’t know," said Senator Richard Blumenthal, one of the lawmakers bringing the lawsuit, in a conference call on Tuesday.

-John Conyers, the lead plaintiff from the House of Representatives, added: “President Trump has conflicts of interest in at least 25 countries, and it appears he’s using his presidency to maximize his profits."
+Representative John Conyers, another plaintiff, added: “President Trump has conflicts of interest in at least 25 countries, and it appears he’s using his presidency to maximize his profits."

 The Justice Department declined to comment.